Helperbird/website/src/pages/privacy.md

 ## Processing

-- **Stripe for Payments:** We use Stripe for processing payments.
-To verify if you've paid for our services, we need to know your email address via our secure AWS server.
+- **Stripe for Payments:** We utilize Stripe for processing payments.
+To verify if you've paid for our services, we interact with Stripe via our secure AWS server.
+It's paramount to understand that while we use AWS to facilitate this interaction, we do not store any of your information on it.
+Strict security practices are in place to ensure the utmost protection during this process.

 - **Clean Slate Policy:** When a user departs from your Workspace, we ensure their settings are cleared from the browser.
 For more insight on this, delve [here](https://support.google.com/domains/answer/7677767?hl=en).